graemeleehickey/joineR/cran-comments.md

+## Resubmission

+This is a resubmission due to 2 NOTES:

+* I have changed the URL in the README.md to CRAN canonical format.

+* I have reassigned the package creator to be Graeme L. Hickey.

 ## Test environments

 * local OS X install, R 3.3.1
 * ubuntu 12.04 (on travis-ci), R 3.3.1
 * win-builder (devel and release)